mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

     * Discovery Agent is working with only one AWS Region (the one used when installing the agent).
     * Discovery Agent does not associate the usage plan and API when a subscriber chooses a usage plan that is not already linked to the chosen API.

+* Azure agents:

+    * Discovery Agent is not managing revision and version yet.
+    * Traceability agent is not reporting the App usage traffic

 * Mesh governance alpha Discovery Agents: